Martyn Lewis: Media career

 In October 1986, Lewis was hired by Michael Grade to join the BBC as a presenter of BBC News bulletins.
 He was the first person to read the news on the One O'Clock News weekday bulletin on BBC1 on 27 October when the programme was launched as part of the channel's daytime service.
 Lewis was moved by the BBC to be the lead newsreader of the Nine O'Clock News weekday nightly bulletin from October 1987, and began sharing presenting duties of the programme with fellow newsreader Michael Buerk when it switched to a one-presenter format in October 1988.
 He created a modicum of controversy in 1993 when he claimed that television should feature more "good news".
 Lewis subsequently stated that he had been "misunderstood" on the matter.

-At his own request, he became the lead presenter of the Six O'Clock News for three days a week from January 1994, replacing Peter Sissons.
+From late January 1994 he switched roles with Peter Sissons thus becoming a lead presenter of the Six O'Clock News for three days a week.
 Lewis rejected an offer to present BBC Breakfast News but reportedly threatened his resignation from the corporation because he wanted to remain on prime time television.

 Lewis also made multiple documentaries on various topics for the BBC, and was an occasional host of Songs of Praise.
 From November 1993 to March 1999, he presented the BBC2 daily news-based quiz show Today's the Day (as well as its Radio 2 version between 1996 and 1997), which emphasises a specific date in previous years and events that occurred on that date.
 From 1996 to 1998, Lewis presented the prime-time BBC1 real-life crime programme Crimebeat.
 He broke the news of the outbreak of the Gulf War to the British public in 1991.

 Lewis played a prominent role in the announcement of the death of Diana, Princess of Wales on 31 August 1997.
 He was called into the BBC in the early hours of that morning to present short national bulletins during a late night viewing of Borsalino about the car accident in Paris.
 He returned home afterwards to get some sleep, expecting the Princess to recover, only to be called back again in time for the special 6 am bulletin covering Diana's death.
 Lewis was almost brought to tears following Prime Minister Tony Blair's "People's Princess" statement.
 On 26 April 1999, he presented the Six O'Clock News bulletin with Jennie Bond on the day his co-presenter Jill Dando was murdered outside her home in West London.